Sarah Biren

 8. Put Others Down to Lift Themselves Up

 Sometimes it’s tempting to insult people, point out their flaws, or lower their statuses to raise your own.
-This alienates others, and while it makes seem helpful short-term, you will be labeled as untrustworthy.
-Raising others brings yourself up as well.
+This alienates others, and while it seems helpful short-term, you will be labeled as untrustworthy.
+Raising others brings you up as well.
 You earn their trust, help, and long-term success.
 [4]

 9. Let Others Limit Their Potential